Wilcon Acquires Freedom Dark Fiber Networks

 The terms of the transaction were not disclosed.

-Pamlico Capital is a private equity firm founded in 1988 that invests in growing middle market companies in the U.S. Pamlico Capital seeks control-oriented growth equity and buyout investments of up to $75 million alongside proven management teams in its target industries, business and technology services, communications and healthcare.
-The firm, based in Charlotte, NC, currently manages over $2 billion in assets.
-Please refer to http://pamlicocapital.com for additional information.
+Pamlico Capital is a private equity firm founded in 1988 that invests in growing middle market companies in North America.
+Pamlico Capital seeks control-oriented growth equity investments of up to $200 million alongside founders and proven leaders in its target industries: communications, healthcare, services and software.
+The firm, based in Charlotte, NC, has assets under management of over $3.5 billion.
+For additional information, please visit www.pamlicocapital.com.